ANAÏS JOURDEN was founded in 2012 by Anais Mak.

-Born and raised in Hong Kong, where the brand is based, Anais moved to Paris to study fashion design at the Studio Berçot.
-But it was back on home turf, while putting her ideas into practice in the ateliers of local garment makers and tailors on regular trips back to Hong Kong during her studies, that she got to forge her skills as a designer, confronting her creative dreams with reality.
+Born and raised in Hong Kong where the brand is based, Anaïs Mak moved to Paris to study her fashion design at the Studio Berçot.
+It was back on home turf, while putting her ideas into practice in the ateliers of local garment makers and tailors on regular trips back to Hong Kong during her studies, that she got to forge her skills as a designer, confronting her creative dreams with reality.

 It was through learning from these artisans - and in turn and pushing their boundaries - that the designer was able to hone her distinctive design aesthetic: a subtly perverted take on formal femininity hooked on controlled volumes and fabric experimentation.

-JOURDEN (also Anais’s middle name) is about a casual attitude, delivering a graphic punch to generic femininity.
+ANAÏS JOURDEN is about a casual attitude, delivering a graphic punch to generic femininity.
 A take on the notion of dressing up that is more about twisting the codes of the classic feminine look than breaking them.
+In a creative approach based on the recontextualisation of looks of the ladies-who-lunch genre, the silhouettes are injected with a refreshing dose of dark romance and touches of fetishicism.

 Being proper nowadays is seen as a new form of rebellion.

-JOURDEN is sold at key international retailers such as Colette, Barneys, Ikram, Lane Crawford, Isetan, Tom Greyhound and Le Bon Marché.
+ANAÏS JOURDEN is sold at key international retailers such as Barneys, Ikram, Lane Crawford, Isetan, Tom Greyhound and Le Bon Marché.